jamie-thompson/jamie-thompson.github.io/_pages/about.md

 Welcome!
 I’m **Dr Jamie B. Thompson**, an evolutionary biologist and ethnobotanist, with a deep research focus on plant diversity, especially **cacti and other succulents**.

-I am the recipient of the Linnean Society's Irene Manton Prize (2025), recognising the best botanical PhD thesis.
+I am the recipient of the Linnean Society's **Irene Manton Prize** (2025), recognising the best botanical PhD thesis.
 I also just won a Leverhulme Early Career Fellowship, to continue working on origins of plant diversity.
-Here, I am doing pilot studies on my favourite group (the cacti), then expandin analyses to all flowering and beyond.
+Here, I am doing pilot studies on my favourite group (cacti), then expanding analyses to all flowering plants, and beyond!

-My research explores:
+I have an odd brain and have lots of diverse interests.
+My research focusses:
 - Evolution, diversification and historical biogeography of cacti and other succulents
 - Climate-dependent diversification through time, in orchids and other plants
 - Origins of pollinator diversity, and their consequences on diversification, in orchids and bromeliads